xvr-hlt/sky-eye/README.md

 ### Questions

 - Does polygonisation help?
 Specifically, at the 'before' layer, we can polygonalise to smooth the predictions and them use each polygon to predict the majority-damage.
 This should help address some of the pixel drift also.
 The polygonisation isn't differentiable, so we probably can't do this end-to-end.
+    - Current theory: best approach is to polygonalise the 'pre' image and then take the majority class of all pixels – solution to satellite drift.

+- What's the best set up for the loss of the building damage?
+There are four ordinal damage classes (not damages/slightly damaged/major damage/destroyed), as well as an implicit no-building class in the "post" heatmap.
+    - How do we handle the 'no-building' case?
+Do we explicitly model it as an option, or just model the damage classes and mask out the loss for

 ## Architecture